 - Check your Post Status.
 Did you save the post as a “Draft” instead of scheduling it?

-- Did you remember to click the “Schedule” button after editing the date/time?
+- Did you click the “Schedule” button after editing the date/time settings?
 For a post to publish, you must click the Schedule button.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
-Depending on the resources of your web server, you could experience problems.
-If so, try reducing the number of scheduled posts and see if this fixes the issue.
+Depending on your server resources, you could experience problems.
+If so, try lowering the number of scheduled items and see if this fixes the problem.

 Queuing Posts For Publishing

-Whenever you create a new post or page, the plugin gives you the option of queuing it for publishing later …
+Whenever you create a new post or page, you have the option of queuing your post …

-This is great if you are scheduling various posts for publishing at a later date and would like these to be published in a certain order, or at specific times and intervals …
+This is great if you are scheduling a number of posts for publishing at a later date and would like these to be published in a certain order, or between specific times and intervals …

 (Settings For Queueing Posts)

-There are a number of plugins that let you “autopost” content (add content automatically to WordPress sites).
+There are a number of WordPress plugins that let you “autoblog” (adding content automatically to WordPress sites).